 You've found "the one."
 You've bought the ring.
 Now all you have to do is plan the perfect spot to ask that million-dollar question.
-In Chicago, you're spoilt for choice when it comes to romantic backdrops.
+In Chicago, you've got plenty of choices when it comes to romantic backdrops.
 Here are just a few of our very favorites.

 Escape to a beautiful hidden garden where the sound of a gentle waterfall creates a supercharged aura of romance.
 Follow the stone walk encircling Lincoln Park’s Lily Pool, created between 1936 and 1938, and you’ll discover a Prairie Style pavilion designed by landscape architect Alfred Caldwell.
 His goal in creating this oasis of tranquility was to mimic a river meandering through a serene prairie — and he succeeded.
 He describes it as “a cool, refreshing, clear place of trees and stones and running water.”
 This gem, located at 125 W Fullerton Parkway (between Stockton and Cannon Drives), is designated a Chicago Landmark, and listed on the National Register of Historic Places and as a National Historic Landmark.